 Preventative Dental Hygiene

-The best way to maintain health and prevent gum disease is through daily brushing and flossing, as well as regular professional examinations and cleanings.
+The best way to prevent gum disease is regular, thorough brushing and flossing.